-Once a donor creates a scholarship by making a gift to Wofford, that gift is invested with the college's endowment.
+Once a donor creates a scholarship, professorship, or chair by making a gift to Wofford, that gift is invested with the college's endowment.
 Most gifts come in the form of cash, which is immediately deposited in the endowment fund, or securities, which are sold so that the proceeds may be invested in the college's endowment.
-As the original scholarship principal appreciates and dividends accrue, the endowed scholarship fund builds.
-When the fund reaches the threshold level, a portion is used to provide scholarship support for a Wofford student.
+As the original principal appreciates and dividends accrue, the endowed fund builds.
+When the fund reaches the threshold level, a portion is used to provide support for a Wofford student, professor, or department chair.

-An endowed scholarship is as permanent as Wofford College itself.
+Yes, these endowed funds are as permanent as Wofford College itself.
 Since its founding in 1854, Wofford has been a pillar of academic and fiscal integrity.
 With solid, permanent support from its friends and alumni, Wofford will continue to be one of the top-tier private colleges in the country.

 Certainly.
-Remember, however, that establishing a named endowed scholarship means setting a standard that will last for centuries.
-With that in mind, scholarship donors wisely write some flexibility into the scholarship fund agreement to enable maximum long-term impact.
-Using a phrase such as, "Preference is given to...," both informs the Scholarship Selection Committee of the type of student that should be considered first, then allows some flexibility in the rare event that an exactly recipient cannot be found.
+Remember, however, that establishing a named scholarship or professorship means setting a standard that will last for centuries.
+With that in mind, donors wisely write some flexibility into the scholarship fund agreement to enable maximum long-term impact.
+Using a phrase such as, "Preference is given to...," both informs the Selection Committee of the type of recipient that should be considered first, then allows some flexibility in the rare event that an exactly recipient cannot be found.

-The Scholarship Selection Committee, appointed by the president of Wofford College, reviews scholarships and recipients and allocates endowed scholarships according to the wishes expressed in the scholarship fund agreement signed by the donor.
+The Scholarship Selection Committee chooses endowed scholarship recipients.
+This committee, appointed by the president of Wofford College, reviews scholarships and recipients and allocates endowed scholarships according to the wishes expressed in the scholarship fund agreement signed by the donor.
 Review by this committee ensures the accurate and equitable distribution of all endowed scholarship funds.

 Yes.
-Donors often honor a loved one or link their own name permanently with Wofford through a named endowed scholarship.
+Donors often honor a loved one or link their own name permanently with Wofford through a named endowed scholarship, professorship, or chair.

 Yes.
 Each year the donor or the person appointed by the donor is informed of the recipient's name.
-The college encourages acquaintance between scholarship donors and recipients, and offers opportunities each year for students and donors to meet and talk.
+The college encourages acquaintance between donors and recipients, and offers opportunities each year for recipients and donors to meet.

 The college offers two opportunities to establish an endowed scholarship: